opringle/multivariate_time_series_forecasting/README.md

 ## To do

-1. Train/save model and compute evaluation metric to ensure they are working correctly (which I know they aren't)

-- correlation matches code, matches during prediction and training and seems sensible :)
-- RAE and RSE match paper but are different during prediction and training prediction...?!?!

-2. Which symbol in the unroll list is t=0?
-First or last?
-3. Confirm AR component is correct?
-Needs regularization parameter lambda?
+1. Confirm AR component is correct.
+Needs regularization parameter lambda according to paper...
-4. Research hyperparameter optimization in MXNet
+2. Find out what hyperparameters where used for best model (just ask)
+3. Apply hyperparameter optization superior to grid search

 ## Hyperparameters...